Department of Earth and Environmental Sciences

 Receive notification of program acceptance, conditions, and determine support

-Prospective students will typically be notified of admission to the program on a rolling basis, and usually no later that April 20th for fall admissions.
+Prospective students will typically be notified of admission to the program on a rolling basis, and usually no later than 3 weeks after the application is complete (including letters and transcripts).
 Offers of teaching assistant support or tuition waivers will come from the EES department, while research support will derive directly from conversations with the student’s prospective advisor.
 If an accepted applicant is conditionally accepted, the conditions will be articulated at this time.
 Conditions, such as pre-requisite courses, should be cleared at the earliest possible time, and until they are cleared, other progress towards degree are limited.
 See Academic Policies.

 Register for classes